akeneo/pim-helpcenter/content/md/products-super-power/product-completeness.md

 # Display the product’s completeness

-In the product form, you have two different ways to display the product's completeness: via the `Completeness` panel or thanks to the completeness widget.
+In the product form, you have two different ways to display the product completeness: via the `Completeness` panel or thanks to the completeness widget.

 ## Completeness panel